Proven Professional – Study – The Cardiff Tracking Study

 - RAPD fingerprinting of the major colony types appearing after cultivation of each faecal sample was used to determine if the Lactobacillus strains had survived gastric and intestinal passage.

-Detection of Lactobacillus salivarius CUL61 and Lactobacillus acidophilus CUL21 in faecal samples of healthy volunteers on day 7:
+Detection of Lactobacillus salivarius CUL61 and Lactobacillus acidophilus CUL21 in faecal samples of a healthy volunteer on day 7:

-(A) L. salivarius CUL61 colonies from faecal sample grown on plate.
-Labelled as No. 6 and No.7
+Image (A) shows L. salivarius CUL61 colonies from faecal sample grown on plate.
+The colonies are labelled as No. 6 and No. 7

-(B) L. acidophilus CUL21 colonies grown on plate.
-Labelled as No. 3, 4 and 5
+Image (B) shows L. acidophilus CUL21 colonies from faecal sample grown on plate.
+These colonies are labelled as Nos.
+3, 4 and 5

-Lanes 6, 7 - L. salivarius CUL61 from colonies are the same as L. salivarius - CUL61 control (Lane 1)
+Lanes 6, 7 - the fingerprint of the L. salivarius CUL61 from colonies in the faecal samples are the same as the original L. salivarius CUL61 control (Lane 1)